Helping Your Child Learn to Manage Anger

 How can parents help kids learn to manage their anger?

 1. Remember that all feelings are allowed.
 Only actions need to be limited.
 Why does this matter?
 Because when kids "stuff" their emotions, those feelings are no longer under conscious control.
 Then they pop out unregulated, and the child socks someone.
 If the emotions are allowed, the child can learn to put them into words instead of hitting.

 2. Set limits.
 Allowing feelings does not mean we allow destructive actions.
 Kids should never be allowed to hit others, including their parents.
 When they do, they are always asking for us to set limits and help them contain their anger.
 Say "You can be as mad as you want but you cannot hit.
 I see how mad you are, and I will keep us all safe."

 Some children really need to struggle against something when they're angry.
 It's fine to let them struggle against your holding arms, if that's what they want, but take off your glasses, and don't let yourself get hurt.

 Similarly, don't let kids break things in their fury.
 That just adds

 to their guilt and sense that they're a bad person.
 Your job is to

-serve as a safe "container" and "witness," to listen to what your child
+serve as a safe "container" and "witness" while you listen to your child's upsets.

 4. Stay close and connected when your child is upset.
 If you know what's going on, acknowledge it: "You are so angry that your tower fell."
 If you don't know, say what you see: "You are crying now."